 Shows Damage: definitely.
 The one exception are the X-Ray moves, where bones heal between blows.
 (This is easily verified by using Kitana's, which involves shattering her opponent's skull twice.
 Programmer oversight or Genre Savvy character?)

 Stripperiffic: All of the female characters in this game wear outfits that are so sheer that you can't help but wonder how their boobs don't fall out.
-At one point in the campaign Mileena (when she's introduced in the story) fights wearing nothing but bandages that barely cover her crotch and her nipples.
-She also fights wearing them in the final Tower Challenge and, if you beat this challenge, you can use this outfit with her.
+At one point in the campaign, Mileena (when she's introduced in the story) fights wearing nothing but bandages that barely cover her crotch and her nipples.
+She also fights wearing them in the final Tower Challenge and, if you beat this challenge, you will unlock this outfit for her.

-Tournament Play: This game is the first game of the series being deemed Tournament-worthy by EVO standards.
+Tournament Play: This is the first game in the series to be deemed tournament-worthy by EVO standards.

-Updated Rerelease: The Vita port, in addition to touchscreen functionality, assigns missions to the previously-DLC fighters, includes a few more alternate costumes (including MK2 and 3 iterations for Skarlet), and allows them to be shown in the Coliseum with biographies and casual ending access.
+Updated Re-release: The PS Vita port, in addition to touchscreen functionality, assigns missions to the previously-DLC fighters, includes a few more alternate costumes (including MK2 and 3 iterations for Skarlet), and allows them to be shown in the Coliseum with biographies and casual ending access.